circonus-labs/circonus-unified-agent/docs/METRICS.md

 * **Timestamp**: Date and time associated with the fields.

 This metric type exists only in memory and must be converted to a concrete representation in order to be transmitted or viewed.
 To achieve this the agent provides several [output data formats][] sometimes referred to as *serializers*.
-The default serializer converts to [InfluxDB Line Protocol][line protocol] which provides a high performance and one-to-one direct mapping from agent metrics.
+The default serializer converts to [Circonus][line protocol] which provides a high performance and one-to-one direct mapping from agent metrics.

 [output data formats]: /docs/DATA_FORMATS_OUTPUT.md
-[line protocol]: /plugins/serializers/influx
+[line protocol]: /plugins/serializers/circonus